 3. Can insecurity be overcome?

 Yes.
-Through self-awareness, therapy, supportive relationships, and positive self-talk, people can build self-confidence and reduce insecurity.
+Self-awareness, therapy, supportive relationships, and positive self-talk can help people build confidence and reduce insecurity over time.

 4. How does insecurity affect relationships?

-Insecurity can lead to jealousy, fear of abandonment, or excessive need for validation, which may strain relationships if not managed.
+Insecurity can contribute to jealousy, fear of abandonment, or an excessive need for reassurance.
+Without awareness and communication, it may strain relationships, but it can improve when addressed constructively.

 5. What’s the difference between insecurity and vulnerability?

-Vulnerability is the willingness to be open and authentic, often seen as a strength.
-Insecurity is rooted in fear and doubt, often holding people back.
+Vulnerability is the willingness to be open and authentic, often viewed as a strength.
+Insecurity is rooted in fear and doubt and can hold people back.
+For related vocabulary, see how security and uncertainty shape feelings of safety.